Buyers GuideUpdated April 2026

 Q1How much VRAM do I need for Llama 3.1 8B?

-Q4Is a GPU faster than Apple Silicon for local LLMs?
+Q4Is a dedicated GPU faster than a Mac Mini M4 Pro for LLMs?

 As an Amazon Associate I earn from qualifying purchases.